stappersg/ferron-website/src/content/docs/php.md

     - .php
 ```

-To configure PHP through FastCGI with Project Karpacz, you can use this configuration (for global configuration):
+To configure PHP through FastCGI with Ferron, you can use this configuration (for global configuration):

 ```yaml
 global: